Injuries of Undetermined Intent in New York State

 These charts and tables detail multi-year, statewide statistics for deaths and injuries of undetermined intent among New York State residents.
 Data is presented in annual frequency and rate per 100,000 New York State residents.

-Additional resources on injuries of undetermined intent can be found on the Injury Prevention Program website within the specific topic areas or within the Prevention Agenda Toward the Healthiest State.
+Additional resources can be found on the Injury Prevention website, within the Prevention Agenda, and the Community Health Indicator Reports.

 Contact Information